paul-reese/CertsProvider/README.md

 # CertsProvider

-Makes use of (https://github.com/cloudfoundry/java-buildpack-security-provider)[Java Buildpack Security Provider] by exposing the certs managed by bosh on a Cloud Foundry installation to a running Java Application.
+Makes use of [Java Buildpack Security Provider](https://github.com/cloudfoundry/java-buildpack-security-provider) by exposing the certs managed by bosh on a Cloud Foundry installation to a running Java Application.
 We set a basic RESTful endpoint using `@RestController` on the publizied route for the application running in Cloud Foundry.

 ## Development
 The project depends on Cloud Foundry version 1.9 or higher.
 To build from source, run the following: